Sivaparam/team-profile-generator/README.md

 * This applciation uses node.js, Inquirer(to get user input), Jest(unit testing)

 * How to Install:
-npm inti
+npm init
 npm i inquirer@8.2.4
-jest --init
 npm install --save-dev

 * How to Invoke: in command line 'node index.js'

-* How to Test: npm-test
+* How to Test: npm test

 * Future development: Adding validation to user input